katilp/opendata-howto-learningfromcms/_episodes/03-fair-complex-data.md

 CMS has released more than 3 PB of open data.
 All that amount is not needed for research-level work on these data, but certainly several TB's or data need to be accessed.

-CMS open data is most commonly accessed "streaming" during the analysis job runtime, but the data files can be downloaded with a https download if desided.
+CMS open data is most commonly accessed "streaming" during the analysis job runtime, but the data files can be downloaded with a https download if desired.

 ## Your data